westermo/libfcgi/README.md

 ------------------------------

 Copyright (c) 1996 Open Market, Inc.

-See the file "[LICENSE.TERMS](LICENSE.TERMS)" for information on usage and redistribution of this file, and for a DISCLAIMER OF ALL WARRANTIES.
+See the [LICENSE](LICENSE) for information on usage and redistribution of this file, and for a DISCLAIMER OF ALL WARRANTIES.

 Documentations